Banuba/OEP-module/README.md

 - [quickstart-android-c-api](https://github.com/Banuba/quickstart-android-c-api) Android platform with using OpenGL and Banuba SDK c-API
 - [agora-plugin-filters-android](https://github.com/Banuba/agora-plugin-filters-android) Android platform with using OpenGL and Banuba SDK cpp-API
 - [OEP-macos](https://github.com/Banuba/OEP-macos) MacOS platform with using Metal and Banuba SDK cpp-API
-- [OEP_ios_c_api](https://github.com/sdk-banuba/OEP_ios_c_api) IOS platform with using OpenGL and Banuba SDK c-API

-## Backward compatibility

-If a new version of the Banuba SDK is released, backward compatibility is not guaranteed in full, but the logic of the module remains the same.
-And in 95 percent of cases, no change is required.